-An aberration of the soon-to-be-implemented, puritanical Hays Code, Howard Hawks’ twitchy, rough-housed Scarface is a coarse rampage of firebrand cinematic verve, a sojourn into the underworld, into death, that paradoxically and perversely reflects cinema at its liveliest.
+An aberration of the soon-to-be-implemented, puritanical Hays Code, Howard Hawks’ twitchy, rough-housed Scarface is a coarse rampage of firebrand cinematic verve, a sojourn into the underworld and death that paradoxically and perversely reflects cinema at its liveliest.
 Early sound cinema is often (falsely) denied vitality and dismissed as stodgy, but Scarface has a bullet or two to quell those who would deny it.
 Independently financed by Howard Hughes, Scarface trumpets its independent spirit as an ambivalently trashy social expose that wears its heart and its brain on its pistol.
 Cinema in the raw, it displays casual mastery of technique but invokes the shambolic one-take sloppiness of a killer Neil Young album.

 The rise and fall of Antonio Camonte (Paul Muni), an obvious Al Capone stand-in, is the perfect clothing line to string up a film that teeters perilously on the pre-Code formula of rejoicing in the gutter while also ameliorating moral concerns with a sufficiently ragged, harsh atmosphere of pitiless dehumanization that refuses to glamorize the aforementioned lifestyle.
 But unlike most social message pictures, Scarface doesn’t boast the kind of “listen up here” moral hand-wringing that could choke a horse.
 Instead, in its shrieks and sirens and scowls, it entrusts not the content of its dialogue but the form, the noise itself, the vocal tones, to do all the choking.
-Hawks, one of the great masters of screen sound, roughs up the screen in the coarsened gravel of hard-living voices and the disharmonic display of human noises intermingling with bullets until any sense of dichotomy between the two is an illusory fiction.
+Hawks, one of the great masters of screen sound, roughs up the screen in the coarsened gravel of hard-living voices and the disharmonic display of human noises intermingling with bullets until any sense of dichotomy between human and weapon is an illusory fiction.
 These characters are men who shoot like they speak: indiscriminately, spraying with loose-diction and vicious indiscretion.

-Muni, in a banner early year with I Was a Fugitive from a Chain Gang rearing its head as well, is the most malignant of all, a snorting renegade, a personification of the maddened mania of Hawks’ unbounded-by-civility style.
+Muni, in a banner early year with I Was a Fugitive from a Chain Gang rearing its head as well, is the most malignant of all, a snorting renegade, a personification of Hawks’ unbounded-by-civility style.
 His performance, all unpracticed charisma and lines not so much rehearsed as slurred, cackles with dissonant overlaps of live-wire swagger and discordant death-choked energy.
 It’s a disarming role for those accustomed to his eventual fame as the mildew in watery, benign, hopelessly uptight social consciousness biopics later in the decade.
-In an about face, Scarface, and Muni in the role, blows its tongue at those films, those roles, before punching them in the face and peppering them with the rat-a-tat of its gloriously disreputable, maddened mania.
+In an about-face, Scarface, and Muni in the role, blows its tongue at those films, those roles, before punching them in the face and peppering them with the rat-a-tat of its gloriously disreputable, maddened mania.

 Even on visual terms, Scarface is cinema that doesn’t calm down.
 Hawks and cinematographer Lee Garmes (one of the greats, working with everyone from von Sternberg to Hitch to Vidor to Nicholas Ray, a filmmaker influenced by Scarface if ever there was one) graft from German Expressionism for a delirious opening panic attack.
 The film crawls through the simultaneously cluttered and vacant void of physical space with phantom shadow people festering all around the edges of the screen.
 Visualized here, the baroque excess of Expressionism (Americanized through Josef von Sternberg’s imaginative fantasias) is gutted by grotty social realism for an unbalanced, unstable visual perspective that smashes styles together with a near-violent self-interest.
 The film treats expressionism as an accompaniment rather than a center, introducing expressive ornamentation within an otherwise bruised, semi-realist world.
-It depicts not a world controlled by imaginative expressionistic fancy, completely able to subsume itself to noirish imagination, but a world threatened by expressive fear lurking on the edges that is nonetheless but never granted the beauty of running away with its imagination.